beejjorgensen/bgc/src/bgc_part_5200_man_math.md

 #include <math.h>

 double sqrt(double x);

 float sqrtf(float x);

 long double sqrtl(long double x);
 ```

 ### Description {.unnumbered .unlisted}

-Computes the square root of a number.
-To those of you who don't know
+Computes the square root of a number: $\sqrt{x}$.
+To those of you who
-what a square root is, I'm not going to explain.
-Suffice it to say, the
+don't know what a square root is, I'm not going to explain.
+Suffice it
-square root of a number delivers a value that when squared (multiplied
+to say, the square root of a number delivers a value that when squared
-by itself) results in the original number.
+(multiplied by itself) results in the original number.

 Ok, fine---I did explain it after all, but only because I wanted
 to show off.
 It's not like I'm giving you examples or anything, such as